to the Board of Higher Education and Campus Ministry

 B. Covenant Discipleship

 We had a regular covenant discipleship meeting every week.
 The CD group was organized by our Pastoral Intern Jonathan Tanner.

 1. Great Stories of the Bible

 Every Wednesday evening, the Chaplain led a Bible study entitled “Great Stories of the Bible” designed to increase Biblical literacy and familiarity with foundational texts.
-Though a late starter, it was very popular and had an average of 6 participants a week.
-This study will continue in 2006-2007.
+The study had an average of 5-6 participants a week.
+This study will continue in 2007-2008.

 2. Bible Studies at Washington College of Law